oceanprotocol/ocean.py/READMEs/predict-eth.md

 1503.134,1512.490,1498.982,...,1590.673
 ```

 ### 4.2 Put the csv online

-You can put it online however you wish.
 Here, we upload to Arweave permanent decentralized file storage, via Bundlr.
+This makes the predictions tamper-proof.

 In the same Python console:
 ```python